revforyou/DEEPLEARNINGFINAL/README.md

 A trained Doc2Vec model capable of matching resumes to job descriptions.
 Similarity scores that quantify how well resumes match job descriptions.

 This project extends the capabilities of the basic Doc2Vec model by integrating a deep-learning model to enhance the job-matching process.
-The model predicts the compatibility of resumes with job descriptions using advanced neural network techniques.
+The system preprocesses text data, converts it into vector representations, and computes the cosine similarity using Doc2Vec to quantify the match between candidates' resumes and job descriptions.The model predicts the compatibility of resumes with job descriptions using advanced neural network techniques.

-Environment Setup:

-Python Version: Python 3.8 or above
-Required Libraries:
-gensim (for Doc2Vec)
-keras (for building the neural network) sklearn (for data splitting and metrics) pandas (for data handling) numpy (for numerical operations)
-Installation:
-Install the required Python libraries using pip:

-bash
-Copy code
-pip install gensim keras sklearn pandas numpy

 Data:
 Job descriptions and resume datasets in CSV format.